Hribu/Bubble-Attack/README.md

 ## Description
 Do you want to save the world ??

-In the game, players must finish a round-the-world quest to destroy bouncing balloons that are terrorising several of Earth's landmarks and cities.
+In the game, players must finish a round-the-world quest to destroy bouncing balloons that are terrorize several of Earth's landmarks and cities.
-You need to move on the chorizontally in order to shoot the bubbles .
-The more bubbles you  shoot  the more points you will earn.
-If a ball toch you you will day and the city will be lost .
+You have to move horizontally to shoot bubbles.
+The more bubbles you draw, the more points you will earn.
+If you touch a bubble, you will explode and the city will be lost.

-Distroy all the Bubbles to save the Earth!
+Destroy all the Bubbles to save the City!

 ## MVP
 * The User player moves horizontally at the bottom of the screen
-* The computer player throws from random places the ball to the User player
+* The computer generate bubbles from random places that are coming down from all directions.
-* Every time User player catches the ball the other player throws another pass
+* Each destroyed bubble increases the score by 10 points
-* Every caught pass increases the score by 10 points
+ * Each destroyed bubble increases the score by 10 points
-* If the User player doesn't catch the ball, the game ends

 ## Backlog
-* Choose between different players to play the game
-* Different types of balls with different scoring points for each
-* Gatorade (Energy system) - refuels health catching the drinks to remain more in the game
-* High Scores shown at the end of the game (Starting Five)
-* Ranking score (level 1: noob, ... last level: you're the G.O.A.T)
+* Bounce the bubbles when they hit the walls

 ## Data structure

-## main.js
+## index.js
 - splashScreen(){}
 - gameScreen () {}
 - gameoverScreen () {}